 Information from the driver/motorist involved in the collision

 Any nearby features like stop signs or skid markings

 Additionally, you ought to record your injuries and healing in a notebook.
 Write about what you think caused the accident and how you believe it occurred as quickly as possible after the collision.

 That said, not all victims of these California bike accidents are well enough to gather evidence after the accident.
-Fortunately, independent investigations are the work of good El Monte Personal Injury Attorneys, so they can get to that while you focus on recovering from the accident.
+Fortunately, independent investigations are the work of good El Monte Bicycle Accident Attorneys, so they can get to that while you focus on recovering from the accident.

 4. Take Care Of Your Mental Health